clementR97/frontendCarRent/README.md

 This project is a car rental app consisting of **two parts**:

-1. **Frontend** : Angular Application for users on this repository.
+1. **Frontend** : Angular Application for users and admin on this repository.
 2. **Backend** : [Node.js API](https://github.com/clementR97/CarLocationBackend.git)Node.js API to manage car data, reservations and users.

 ---